shrey6162/Questionnaire.github.io/README.md

 ### Requirement Analysis

 The fundamental idea behind our project is to make a product that would offer new aspects of learning.
 We wanted to create a tool that fits into modern age, but still stays true to the concepts of studying.
-During development, we worked out on some points, given as follows.
+During development, we worked out on some points, given as follows. <br>
-•	The provided platform should be user-friendly,
+•	The provided platform should be user-friendly,<br>
-•	The platform should be highly interactive,
+•	The platform should be highly interactive,<br>
-•	Both user and quiz master could easily get the student ranking and score sheet,
+•	Both user and quiz master could easily get the student ranking and score sheet,<br>
-•	A portal should be created where one can his/her feedback for further improvements.
+•	A portal should be created where one can his/her feedback for further improvements.<br>

 Questionnaire’s main objective is to efficiently evaluate the candidate thoroughly through a fully automated system that not only saves lot of time but also gives fast results.
 For students they give papers according to their convenience and time and there is no need of using extra thing like paper, pen etc.